 - 1 1/2 cups torn kale leaves (, small pieces)

 - pinch Sea salt

-- pomegranate seeds or dried cranberries — for garnish (optional)
+- Pomegranate seeds or dried cranberries (, for garnish)

 For the Orange-Dijon Dressing: